toddmac12/Epicodus-Portfolio/README.md

 ## Description

-This webpage was created for the purpose of highlighing my programming activities and background information of my work history as well as my personal interests and goals.>
+This webpage was created for the purpose of highlighting my programming activities and background information of my work history as well as my personal interests and goals.>

 ## Setup/Installation Requirements

-Clone this repository.
+1. Clone this repository.

-Open a simple HTTP server in the top level of the cloned directory.
-For a mac, run the following command in your terminal:
+2. Navigate to the “<>Code” tab.
+3. Click on the “Code” button on the right.
+A dropdown should appear.
+4. In the “Clone” menu, under the “HTTPS” tab, click on “Download ZIP”
+5. The chosen repository will download as a ZIP file
+6. Unzip the Zip file by using a software utility program like Winzip and save the files to your local   computer or a cloud file system.

-Then open HTML on the web browser of choice
+7. Then open the HTML file "index.html" on the web browser of your choice.

 ## Known Bugs